prestonjarnagin/riptide/README.md

 A live version of this app can be found at https://riptide-0.herokuapp.com/

+Static text in the application is locallized to English, Spanish, and Piglatin.
+Add `?locale=` and either `en`, `es`, or `piglatin` to access the localized versions

 #### Setup
 - Clone down this repo
 - Run `$ rake db:{create,migrate,seed}`